20 Yoga poses for beginners video included

 The seventh yoga pose is Dhanurasana or modern name Bow Pose

-Benefits of practicing Dhanurasana:
+Benefits of practising Dhanurasana:

 The main benefit of doing Dhanurasana is losing weight, improves blood circulation, stimulate internal organs such as liver, pancreas and helps for gastrointestinal problems.